dejanbatanjac/dejanbatanjac.github.io/_posts/2019-07-02-Impact of WD.md

 This really make some change.
 The oscillations are reduced, but the loss increased a bit.

 The very next image shows no WD vs. `4e-1` WD.
-We are kind a increasing the loss overall, and it the oscillations are reduced.
+We are kind a increasing the loss overall, and the oscillations are reduced.

 ![LSTM](/images/lreg5.png)